 You don’t have to wait until the end of the year to realize your tax savings.
 When you know what your income and write-offs will be during the year, you can tell your payroll department to increase the number of exemptions you claim (some people call them “dependents”) using a W4 form.

-Each exemption is worth $4,050, so if your Itemized Deductions are $7,400 lower than the Standard Deduction, you would claim an additional 2 exemptions.
+If your Itemized Deductions are $7,400 lower than the Standard Deduction, you would claim an additional 2 exemptions.
 This will increase your take-home pay so that you get the benefit of your deductions with each paycheck, rather than having to wait until the end of the year for a refund.
 You’ll find a simple worksheet on the W4 form, which you can download from IRS.Gov.

 As we said at the beginning, we are oversimplifying.
 You should have a conversation with your tax adviser to get specific numbers for your own situation.
-But knowing even in a general way how tax deductions actually work, you’ll be in a much better position to get what you want from your tax professional and to get the most benefit from the tax aspect of home ownership.
+But knowing even in a general way how tax deductions actually work, you’ll be in a much better position to get what you want from your tax professional and to get the most benefit from the tax aspect of homeownership.

-For anyone just looking to apply for a mortgage and reap the tax benefits of home ownership, click the button below.
+For anyone just looking to apply for a mortgage and reap the tax benefits of homeownership, click the button below.
 We’ll get you moving in the right direction, fast.